 In addition to managing your documents, you want to be sure your system can handle your CAD files.
 This means you want a solution that can integrate completely with your CAD application.
 Additionally, many PLM systems provide BOM import and allow users to track CAD data from a secure location.

-Context-Specific BOM Views
+- Context-Specific BOM Views

-Customer Needs Management Documentation
+- Customer Needs Management Documentation

-Product Lifecycle Analysis Documentation
+- Product Lifecycle Analysis Documentation

-Engineering Collaboration Documentation
+- Engineering Collaboration Documentation

-CAD File Management
+- CAD File Management

-CAD Application Integration
+- CAD Application Integration

-Manufacturing Product Management
+Product Data Management (PDM)

 Product Regulation and Governance